Peer Community Navigation

 Friendship

-Through peer support and common goals, people make meaningful friendships at Freedom House.
-We foster a true, welcoming community feel that is critical to our residents’ success.
+Through peer support and common goals, residents learn to build healthy relationships and boundary-setting skills.
+We foster a safe, recovery-oriented welcoming community feel that is critical to residents’ success.